 A vet should be consulted about the possible benefits and disadvantages of a deworming treatment for the pet.

 It's important to find a vet who is willing to treat a kinkajou and who is knowledgeable about the animals before bringing a pet kinkajou home.
 This may not be an easy task.

 Life Cycle of Baylisascaris procyonis

 Kinkajous are interesting animals.
-The babies are cute and it's fun to watch them play.
+The babies are cute, and it's fun to watch them play.
 Buying a kinkajou from a breeder—if you can afford it—doesn’t hurt the wild population.
-However, it seems to me that if a family containing children wants a pet of comparable size to a kinkajou that is reasonably certain to be friendly throughout its life and to fit into the family's lifestyle, it’s better to buy an animal with a long history of domestication, such as a dog or a cat.
-Even with these pets it’s a good idea to buy the pet from an accredited breeder who is carefully trying to maintain a friendly personality in each generation of animals that he or she produces.
+However, it seems to me that if a family containing children wants a pet of comparable size to a kinkajou, it’s better to buy an animal with a long history of domestication.
+Domesticated animals such as dogs and cats are more likely to be friendly throughout their lives and to fit into the family's lifestyle.
+If a family contains young children, it might be best to get a dog or cat from an accredited breeder who tries to maintain friendliness in their animals instead of buying a kinkajou.

 © 2011 Linda Crampton